arkency/posts/posts/2018-09-18-3-ways-to-make-your-ruby-object-thread-safe.md

 CMD_HANDLER = -> (cmd) { MyCommandHandler.new(Repository.new, Adapter.new).call(cmd) }
 ```

-Here in case our application threads use `CMD_HANDLER.call(...)` then we don't need to worry about thread-safety because every time we need `MyCommandHandler`, we instantiate a new object with the whole dependency tree.
+Here, in case our application threads use `CMD_HANDLER.call(...)` then we don't need to worry about thread-safety because every time we need `MyCommandHandler`, we instantiate a new object with the whole dependency tree.
 The dependencies (`repository, adapter`) can use any of the mentioned techniques to be thread-safe as well, or they can be new instances as well.

 And here lies the reason that many classes are not thread-safe in Ruby by default.
 They are simply not expected to be used from multiple threads.
-The authors didn't imagine such use-case for them.
+The authors did not imagine such use-case for them.
 That's OK.
-The bigger issue in my opinion is that it's often hard to find info about classes coming from some gems about their thread-safety.
+The bigger issue, in my opinion, is that it's often hard to find info about classes coming from some gems about their thread-safety.